 Perhaps you heard of a bettor crushing NFL player props this year.
 You want to learn more about how they did it.
 When were they betting?
 Where were they betting?
 Did they have a source for player projections they were using?
 These are things that you’re more likely to get out of them in February/March than September/October.

 Be artful in your approach here.
 Don’t just drill people for information.
-They are far more likely to share with someone they have a repour with in a private setting than out in an open forum.
+They are far more likely to share with someone they have a rapport with in a private setting than out in an open forum.

 Rounding Out Your List Of Missing Angles

 It can be hard to come up with angles you missed when you don’t know the angles in the first place.
 However, round out your list with some things you want to look deeper into.
 In-game betting.
 Halftime lines.
-Even things like Same Game Parlays.
+Even things like same game parlays.
 Not all of the items on this list will produce fruit.
 The purpose here is to have a list to check off of possible angles for next season.

 Everything we’ve done in creating these lists is in preparation for next NFL season.
 This leads us to our final post mortem question in our NFL betting analysis.